carmen-timpau/BBO-Capstone-Project/experiments/week_07/strategy_summary.md

 5. Used **Dynamic Sobol Sampling Resolution strategy based on dimensionality** to ensure high candidate resolution for high-dimensional spaces.

-6. Implemented **HEBO-inspired Non-linear Output Warping** to stabilize target variance and mitigate heteroscedasticity, improving the surrogate model's predictive accuracy during hyperparameter optimization.
+6. Implemented **HEBO-inspired Non-linear Output Warping** on raw data for all functions to stabilize target variance and mitigate heteroscedasticity, improving the surrogate model's predictive accuracy during hyperparameter optimization.